Why regional keyword research is crucial for International SEO

 Tools like SEMrush, People Also Ask tools and Ahrefs provide valuable data on commonly searched questions for your target keywords.
 In addition, using Google Trends with regional filters allows you to track the latest search trends and questions in specific markets.

-Using Ahrefs to Identify Top Questions
+Using Ahrefs to identify top questions

 Unlike SEMrush, Ahrefs often uncovers more niche or long-tail questions because of its comprehensive keyword database and focus on organic traffic potential.
 By exploring the Questions feature in Ahrefs, you can find questions your target audience is asking, but with a different focus from SEMrush, which can help you target more specific user queries that may not always appear in SEMrush’s broader results.